 The Office has subscriptions to major legal journals and periodicals which students and graduates may review in the Office, including the Los Angeles Daily Journal, The American Lawyer, and National Law Journal, among many others.
 (The latter two journals are notable for their coverage of trends within the legal profession.)
 The Daily Journal is an invaluable source of local legal news, including changes in the law, employment trends, and a large classified section advertising positions available for admitted attorneys, paralegals, and other non-attorney legal staff.

 Employment/Career Information Files

 A file cabinet for student use is located in the student work area.
 Two drawers are dedicated entirely to profiles of private law firms in California and elsewhere.
 The remaining drawers contain information on (1) corporations, tax and accounting firms, and investment banking; (2) governmental agencies, divided into federal, state, and local; (3) judiciary, fellowships, public interest, and professional associations; (4) brochures for various LL.M. and other graduate programs; and (5) brochures for summer school (including study abroad programs).

-Students and graduates are welcome to review or make photocopies of all resource materials in the Job Listing Binders, Publications, and Student Files.
+Students and graduates are welcome to review or make photocopies of all resource materials found in the CSO library.
 However, these items may not be removed from the Office.